KanoComputing/kdesk/src/kdesk-eglsaver/README.md

 Icons are in raw byte format, no encoding, to make for faster load times.

-In order to convert the icons for the cube surfaces, the must be 128x128, 3bpp and no alpha channel.
-To obtain the raw formats use of imagemagick and following these simple steps
+In order to convert the icons for the cube surfaces, they must be 128x128, 3bpp and no alpha channel.
+To obtain these raw formats use imagemagick and follow these simple steps

- * convert source.png -resize 128x128 -alpha off clean.png
+ $ convert source.png -resize 128x128! -alpha off clean.png
- * convert clean.png -size 128x128 -endian LSB -flip rgb:source.raw
+ $ convert clean.png -size 128x128 -endian LSB -flip rgb:source.raw

+This gives each bitmap a small size footprint of 45K Bytes.

+The default build process will provide 3 sample Kano bitmaps embedded as C array structures, so the binary does not rely on external files and at the same time loads a bit faster.

 === Building your own screen saver